 Creating separate profiles in a web browser can serve different purposes.
 For instance, one profile can be used for work and another for play.
-This helps you in splitting up your tasks as per your convenience.
+This helps you in splitting up your tasks at your convenience.
 Browsers like Google Chrome are capable of allowing users to create and manage separate profiles.
-The plus-point of this feature, you can have access to multiple profiles while being logged into different accounts.
+The plus point of this feature, you can have access to multiple profiles while being logged into different accounts.
 Google Chrome now has The Profile Manager feature enabled by default.
 Let us see how you can disable it if you feel you have no need for it.

 Disable Profile Manager in Chrome

 This feature in the Chrome browser is a handy way to juggle multiple Google accounts on a single machine.
 It adds a new menu near title bar buttons that allows you to manage all users present in Google Chrome.
 If you chose to browse the Internet as a guest, the mode will not store visited websites in browser history and it’ll not store any personal information, cookies on the computer.

 When enabled you’ll see a new avatar menu is visible, as part of the primary Chrome window title bar.
 If you click the menu option, you’ll see a list of Google user accounts that have logged into the Chrome profile manager.

 Open Google Chrome and type chrome://flags/ in the address bar and press Enter.

 This will open the advanced configuration page.